 But we carry on.
 We return to the hospital, to the operating rooms, to the clinics.
 We smile, comfort, and reassure.
 Because we must.
 If we let the tears take over, they might never stop.

 Medicine is full of contradictions.
 It empowers us, yet makes us vulnerable.
 We save lives, but we also lose them.
-We perform miracles, yet we’re not immune to tragedy.
+We perform miracles, but we’re not immune to tragedy.

-In the end, we’re not just doctors—we’re human.
-And sometimes, the weight of that care becomes too much to bear, like a heart struggling under the strain of a hidden defect.
+In the end, we’re not just doctors—we’re human beings.
+And sometimes, the weight of that care becomes unbearable, like a heart strained by a hidden defect.